Strychnos nux-blanda: Habitat, ecology

 The plant grows in subcanopy, in open forest, usually at some distance from other specimens, often in gritty soil.

-It grows in Guangdong at between 300 and 600 m elevation.
+It grows in Guangdong at between elevation.

 In the deciduous dipterocarp forest of Somdej Ya Learning Community Demonstration School (Mae Chaem District, Chiang Mai Province, Thailand), the species is of low frequency in a community dominated by Dipterocarpus tuberculatus, Shorea obtusa and Gluta usitata.

 In Xonboury District (Savannakhet Province, southern Laos), there is a sanctuary for the endangered Eld's deer.

 This tree grows both below the canopy and as canopy in the open dipterocarp forest, evergreen forest and agricultural vegetation communities.
 The open dipterocarp forest with grassy understory is a crucial habitat for the deer, these forests are dominated by Dipterocarpus tuberculatus, Dipterocarpus obtusifolius, Shorea obtusa, and Shorea siamensis.

 Sap oozing from the fruit of this species is eaten by the fruit fly Bactrocera flavoverticalis.

 Male tephritid fruit flies display aggressive behaviour when maintaining a territory, during courtship or occasionally when protecting temporarily a feeding site.
 During daylight both males and females of the above species feed on this fruit peacefully, however at dusk the males start to fight and court females.